shaikat010/shaikat010/README.md

 - 👋 Hi, I’m @shaikat010
-- 👀 I’m interested in entrepreneurship and innovaiton
+- 👀 I’m interested in entrepreneurship and innovation
 - 🌱 I’m currently learning to do data analysis
 - 💞️ I’m looking to collaborate on innovaitve ideas on blockchain
 - 📫 Reach out to me usng this email: shaikat.majumder@g.bracu.ac.bd